jankuca/closure-runner/README.md

 The configuration above the minimum which you need to provide.

 - `app` – information about the application
   - `output` – the JavaScript compilation output path
+  - `output.deps` – the dependency list file output path
   - `output.source-map` – the source map output path for debugging compiled code
+  - `output.sources` – the directory into which to save scopified files
+  - `output.templates` – the directory into which to save compiled Soy templates
   - `namespaces` – the entry point namespaces for the application (a `goog.provide` symbol)
   - `roots` – the paths to search for JavaScript files
+  - `externs.*`:`./externs/*.js` – custom JS compilation extern files
 - `apps`:`[ app, app, … ]` – for multiple applications
 - `closure-library` – the path to Google Closure Library
+- `closure-templates` – the path to Google Closure Templates
 - `tasks.*`:`./tasks/*.js` – custom task definition (see below)
+- `externs.*`:`./externs/*.js` – custom JS compilation extern files for all apps

 ## Provided Tasks

 - `compile` - compiles JavaScript code (files returned by the `scopify` task)
+- `soy` - compiles Soy templates to JavaScript files

 ### Provided Shadow Tasks

 *Shadow tasks* are tasks that can only be run as sub-tasks.

 - `get-closure-compiler` – returns a function with the signature of `compile(flags: Object.<string, string|Array.<string>>, callback: function(err))`
+- `get-closure-templates` – returns a function with the signature of `compile(flags: Object.<string, string|Array.<string>>, callback: function(err))`
+- `get-closure-depswriter` – returns a function with the signature of `compile(flags: Object.<string, string|Array.<string>>, callback: function(err))`
 - `sources` – lists all JavaScript files that would get compilation; returns a list of files
 - `scopify` – wraps all JavaScript files in a `goog.scope` wrapper to allow CommonJS-like aliasing; returns a list of files